Creating a Global Classroom: 5 Ways for Students to Embrace Cultural Diversity

 But don't stop there.
 Keeping it simple, have students look at school lunches around the world.
 Some students may want to delve deeper into the world of international cuisine.
 The internet has a vast collection of recipes from around the world.
 Google is your friend!

 Print the pictures and add them to the map.
 Students can compare/contrast their school with one of the others they found.
 If they could talk to these kids, what would they ask them?
 What would they share about their schools?
 In this Edutopia post, Lisa Mims talks about how her 5th graders connected with students around the world through a pen-pal program.
-Some schools are able to Skype with their pen pals.
+Penpals have been known to form lasting friendships.

 • Bring ethnic dishes to sample.
 One recipe would be enough if each person brought something.